zhw1nq/cs2-rockthevote/README.md

     "MapsInCoolDown": 3, # How many recent maps that won't appear again in the End of Map Vote/can't be nominated.
     "HideHudAfterVote": true, # Only applicable in MenuType = HudMenu. true = closes the hud after the player has voted "RandomStartMap": false, # true = a random map will be used when the server restarts. false = will use whatever you set in your startup command
+    "IncludeSpectator": true, # true = spectators can vote (only applicable to !rtv). false = spectators can't vote "IncludeAFK": false, # true = AFK players are included in the vote count (only applicable to !rtv). false = AFK players aren't included in the vote count
+  	"AFKCheckInterval": 60, # how often an AFK check occurs in seconds (compares players coordinates between current and last check, also run again when the vote is initiated)
     "DiscordWebhook": "" # blank = no alert.
 Discord Webhook added will alert you to any workshop maps in your maplist.txt that are no longer on the workshop
   }
 }